Small Business Owner!

 A clear picture of how important “waste” is, is a good place to start.

-2019, was a buyers’ market in waste management and recycling.
+2011, was a buyers’ market for WASTE and a clear example of what the recycling struggle has been.
 It is easy to understand why this article by Mr. Henry Grabar, is entitled:

-I have pulled some items from the article to give you a taste.
+I have pulled a little from this article to give you a taste.
 But if you have the time, go to Slate Magazine online and read the whole article.

 Mr. Grabar’s story is about the USA, but, of course, the whole world is involved.
 Waste supply chains are going to become much more important to the things we produce and use – the circular part from a business point of view: Technical Supply Chain Loops